2023 Solar Incentives Guide for South Pasadena, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are intended to encourage people to make the switch to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
-Different types of incentives, such as discounts, cash back or monthly utility bill credits, might be available to you.
-Certain incentives may be handled by the California government, by your utility company or by county or municipality, while other incentives are federal.
+Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
+These financial incentives are designed to encourage more Americans to switch their home over to renewable energy.
+Different kinds of incentives, like cash back, discounts or credit towards your monthly utility bill, might be available to you.
+Some incentives may be offered by the state of California, by your utility company or by county or municipality, while others are federal.
 Types of solar incentives might include:

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are typically handled by your state government.
-Once your solar panel system meets the threshold (typically a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
-The money you receive is usually considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are generally handled at the state level.
+Once your solar panel system meets a certain threshold (normally a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
+The money you make from the sale is generally considered part of your taxable income.

 Best Regional Coverage